CIF WBGT & Heat Rules for California Schools Explained

 4. Five-Day Acclimatization Period:

-– Fall sports get a special five-day warm-up and acclimatization period to adjust to the heat.
+– Outdoor fall sports have a five-day warm-up and acclimatization period.
 Practices will be shorter with limited gear for the first few days.

 5. Emergency Action Plan: